 1099-Gs are mailed at the end of January.
-If you did not receive your statement in the mail, the address you have on file may be incorrect.
-It is your responsibility to make sure the Idaho Department of Labor has the most up-to-date and accurate address.
+If you didn’t get your statement in the mail, check your address information on the Claimant Portal.
+It is your responsibility to make sure the Idaho Labor has your current address.

 IMPORTANT: Your 1099-G includes your entire Social Security number.
 Failing to update your address could put your identity at risk.

-Yes, you can view prior year 1099-Gs online at labor.idaho.gov/claimantportal.
+Yes, you can view prior year 1099-Gs online on the Claimant Portal.